openstack/ironic/doc/source/admin/cleaning.rst

 ===============
 If cleaning fails on a node, the node will be put into ``clean failed`` state.
-If the failure happens while running a clean step, the node is also placed in maintenance mode to prevent ironic from taking actions on the node.
+If the failure happens while running a clean step, the node is also placed in maintenance mode to prevent Ironic from taking actions on the node.
 The operator should validate that no permanent damage has been done to the node and that no processes are still running on it before removing the maintenance mode.

-.. note:: Older versions of ironic may put the node to maintenance even when
+.. note:: Older versions of Ironic may put the node to maintenance even when
           no clean step has been running.

 Nodes in ``clean failed`` will not be powered off, as the node might be in a